Utah Deaf History and Culture

 the First Miss Deaf Utah in 1979

-Over the years, the committee met at various locations, including Salt Lake County council chambers, the professional setting of St. Benedict's Hospital in Ogden's conference rooms, and Murray's Copper Mountain Mental Health Center.
-Later, the committee met on a regular basis in the Utah Community Center for the Deaf in Bountiful, Utah (The Miss Deaf Utah Story, 1983).
+Over the years, the committee met at various locations, including the Salt Lake County Council chambers, the professional setting of St. Benedict's Hospital in Ogden's conference rooms, and the Copper Mountain Mental Health Center in Murray, Utah.
+Later, the committee met regularly in the Utah Community Center for the Deaf in Bountiful, Utah (The Miss Deaf Utah Story, 1983).
 They also met at the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing in Taylorsville, Utah.
+The committee's efforts focused on enhancing resources and support for the Deaf and hard-of-hearing community.
+By collaborating with various organizations and holding meetings in accessible locations, they aimed to create a more inclusive environment for all individuals.

 Most contestants were recent high school graduates.
-At the time, the rubella outbreak had a significant impact, leading many people to become deaf.
+At the time, the rubella outbreak had a significant impact, leading many people to become Deaf.
 Despite challenges, the MDUP fundraisers successfully raised funds for the pageant, covering expenses for Miss Deaf Utah, her chaperone, and the scholarship fund (The Miss Deaf Utah Story, 1983).
+This support not only emphasized the importance of education within the Utah Deaf community but also encouraged a sense of autonomy and visibility.
+As the pageant continued to thrive, it became a platform for contestants to advocate for Deaf culture and raise awareness about issues affecting their community.

 Shirley Snow, the longest-serving State Director

 Shirley Snow, the longest-serving state director, has helped organize six Miss Deaf America pageants.
-Her passion was evident when she and Kristi Lee Mortensen attended the State Directors' Meeting with MDAP officials in Kansas City, Kansas in 2004.
-However, the state directors postponed discussion about the program's operation until the next NAD/MDAP summit in California in 2006, where they faced various problems, including a proposal to change Miss Deaf America's title to Miss Deaf Ambassador due to a decline in the number of participating girls.
+Her passion was evident when she and Kristi Lee Mortensen attended the State Directors' Meeting with MDAP officials in Kansas City, Kansas, in 2004.
+However, the state directors postponed discussion about the program's operation until the next NAD/MDAP summit in California in 2006, where they faced various problems, including a proposal to change the title of Miss Deaf America to Miss Deaf Ambassador due to a decline in the number of participating girls.
 Furthermore, most girls in the mainstream program were unaware of the National Association of the Deaf or the Miss Deaf America Pageant.
+This lack of awareness demonstrated the importance of increased outreach and engagement efforts to promote the program and its benefits.
+As discussions continued, the directors recognized that revitalizing the pageant could inspire more young women to participate and foster a greater sense of community within the Deaf and hard-of-hearing population.

 Andrea Garff Anderson Becomes the State Director